OMAM_v5_Splash_NoBG.png

 Active Sigils are triggered abilities that occur when a condition is met and the player owning the card uses the ability.

-Status effects are a condition applied to a card or Cell that modifies its stats or behavior for a set duration or until a condition is met.
-Each Status and its effects can be found in Status Effects
+Status are a condition applied to a card or cell that modifies its stats or behavior for a set duration or until a condition is met.
+Each Status and its effects can be found in Status Effects.

 Non-Token Statuses